Notifications

 Overview

-If passed, Bill 7, the Water Amendment Act, will update the Water Act to make more water available for farmers, ranchers, businesses and growing communities while keeping strong environmental protections in place.
+The Water Amendment Act (formerly Bill 7), will update the Water Act to make more water available for farmers, ranchers, businesses and growing communities while keeping strong environmental protections in place.

 The Water Act hasn’t been meaningfully updated since 1999.
 Alberta’s population has nearly doubled since then, and our water management system needs to keep up.